Madea: Reception

 Perry has been accused of minstrelsy and playing into black stereotypes with the Madea character, most notably by fellow black director Spike Lee.
 Perry's argument with Lee dates back to a 2009 interview in which Lee referred to Perry's films as "coonery buffoonery".
-Lee equated the Madea movies with the old-time minstrel shows which lampooned black people as dim-witted, lazy, buffoonish, superstitious and happy-go-lucky, and further stated that if a white director made a movie depicting black people in such a manner he would be ostracised.
+Lee equated the Madea movies with the old-time minstrel shows which lampooned black people as dim-witted, lazy, buffoonish, superstitious and happy-go-lucky, and further stated that if a white director made a movie depicting black people in such a manner he would be ostracized.
 Perry responded by stating that his films were meant as entertainment and should not be taken so seriously, saying, "I am sick of him talking about me.
 I am sick of him saying, 'This is a coon, this is a buffoon.'
 I am sick of him talking about black people going to see movies.
 This is what he said: 'You vote by what you see'—as if black people don't know what they want to see.
 I am sick of him.
 He talked about Whoopi, he talked about Oprah, he talked about me, he talked about Clint Eastwood.
 Spike needs to shut the hell up!"
-Perry has been criticised for stereotyping black femininity using black masculinity.
-Some critics believe that the characterisation of Madea, in addition to other black women featured in Madea films, works to legitimise harmful and damaging stereotypes.
+Perry has been criticized for stereotyping black femininity using black masculinity.
+Some critics believe that the characterization of Madea, in addition to other black women featured in Madea films, works to legitimize harmful and damaging stereotypes.
 There is growing concern around these depictions of blackness as critics believe they can have a negative impact on how black women see themselves in society and how they are perceived by others.
 In addition, Tyler Perry's role as Madea has received criticism due to some viewing his cross-gender acting as a misappropriation of drag culture.
-Critics have alleged Tyler Perry perpetuates patriarchal ideology through his characterisation of Madea and her interactions with other protagonists.
+Critics have alleged Tyler Perry perpetuates patriarchal ideology through his characterization of Madea and her interactions with other protagonists.